sb-nbd/ByteIT_Unity_Beta/README.md

 # 🎮 Unity Mini-Game: ETTI Collector (Roll-a-Ball Extension)

 This is a custom extension of the classic **"Roll-a-Ball"** Unity tutorial project.
 The player controls a sphere and must collect letters in the correct order to form **"ETTI"**, while avoiding distractions and dynamically moving obstacles.
+To play it, download both parts, extract in the same directory and run "My project.exe"

 ---